Perin Davey

-Perin McGregor Davey (born 5 February 1972) is an Australian politician who was elected as a Senator for New South Wales at the 2019 Australian federal election.
-She is a member of the National Party and is its Senate whip.
-On 30 May 2022, Davey was elected by her party to be its Deputy Leader after the 2022 Australian federal election.
+Perin McGregor Davey (born 5 February 1972) is an Australian politician.
+She was a Senator for New South Wales from 2019 to 2025, representing the National Party.
+She served as the party's deputy leader from 2022 to 2025.

 Early career

 Davey was born in Sydney on 5 February 1972.
 Her father Paul Davey was an ABC journalist who worked in the Canberra Press Gallery and later served as federal director of the National Party.
 He was born in England and she held British citizenship by descent until renouncing it in 2018 to stand for parliament.

 Davey grew up in Canberra, attending Curtin Primary School and Alfred Deakin High School.
-After leaving school she spent three years as a cadet journalist for the Mudgee Guardian for three years.
+After leaving school she spent three years as a cadet journalist for the Mudgee Guardian.
 During the 1990s she worked as an extra via a casting agency, making television appearances on Home & Away, E Street, and Water Rats, and appearing in the films Heavenly Creatures and Two Hands.
 She was also a safari cook in Botswana for three years.
 Davey later worked as a consultant for public relations firm Gavin Anderson & Co.
 (2000–2005), as a farm administrator for the Australian Agricultural Company (2005–2010), and as water policy adviser and corporate affairs manager for Murray Irrigation Limited (2010–2017).
 She also had two periods of service as a reservist with the Royal Australian Army Ordnance Corps (1990–1993, 1998–2005).

 Davey served on the board of the New South Wales Irrigators' Council from 2014 to 2016 and in 2017 was nominated to the board of the Murray-Darling Basin Authority by federal agriculture and water minister Barnaby Joyce.
 Her nomination was opposed by South Australian water minister Ian Hunter on the grounds that she was not independent.
 She eventually asked Joyce to withdraw her nomination, after it was reported that a New South Wales government official had been recorded offering her government data to "help irrigators exploit the Murray-Darling Basin Plan".